-Refer to Article 1, http://media.specialolympics.org/resources/sports-essentials/general/Sports-RulesArticle-1.pdf, for more information pertaining to Codes of Conduct, Training Standards, Medical and Safety Requirements, Divisioning, Awards, Criteria for Advancement to Higher Levels of Competition, and Unified Sports
+Refer to Sport Rules Article 1, for more information pertaining to Codes of Conduct, Training Standards, Medical and Safety Requirements, Divisioning, Awards, Criteria for Advancement to Higher Levels of Competition, and Unified Sports

 2. DISCIPLINES AND CATEGORIES

 2.1 DanceSport has four disciplines which are Ballroom Dances, Streetdance, Performing Arts and Specialty and four categories which are Solos, Duos, Couples, and Teams.